 Journalists tend to be taught that there are five types of intro.
 Unfortunately they never seem to be taught the same five types.
-So here for your consideration are two versions of the five types of feature intro.
+So here are two versions of the five types of feature intro.
 See if you can spot any overlaps.

 1 .The one-sentence intro

 This can be something specific that is very strong and leaves the reader with no doubt about what the feature is about.
 ‘Thorpe Arch is a children’s prison’ does just that.
 The reader has no doubt what the feature is about.
-It is a startling statement about something most people are not familiar with.
+It is a startling statement about something most people have never heard of before.

 The alternative one liner could be something like ‘Bob Jones is a man with a mission’ Some readers will know who Bob Jones is but not much about his mission.
 Others may know his mission but not about the man.
 The statement indicates that the feature will detail who Bob Jones is and what his mission is, though not necessarily in that order.

 This is where you compare the subject of the feature with an everyday subject that the reader will be familiar with.
 Daily tasks such as shopping, washing up, or playing sports are compared to the subject of the feature.

 The idea is to make the reader appreciate the simplicity of the subject you are explaining.
 By comparing it to something they can easily understand you are trying to make the feature easy to follow too.